 Mix three cups warm water (around 110*F), two and a quarter teaspoons active dry yeast, and one tablespoon sugar in large mixing bowl.
 Let sit for about five minutes/until bubbly.
 Add six cups flour and three teaspoons salt.
 Mix until it forms dough.
 Cover loosely with plastic wrap.
 Let rise about three hours.
 Preheat oven to 450*F and put an upside down cookie sheet on the top rack.
 Fill baking dish with water and place on bottom rack.
 Sprinkle flour on counter, turn out dough, fold on itself, and divide in half.
 Form two round loaves.
 Cut an X on top of each ball.
 Place on lightly floured pan, then put pan on top of the cookie sheet in the oven.
 Bake about forty minutes.
 Internal temp should be above 190*F. Wait at least a half hour before slicing.

 Preheat oven to 350*F. Combine one and one quarter cups flour, half a teaspoon baking soda, half a teaspoon baking powder, three quarter teaspoon salt, half cup butter, one third cup sugar, half cup brown sugar, two teaspoons vanilla, and one egg.
-Mix in desired amount chocolate chips/mix ins.
-Place large balls of dough on lined baking sheets and bake until golden brown, about fifteen minutes.
+Mix in desired amount of mix ins.
+(Try: chocolate chips, peanut butter chips, white chocolate chips, nuts, M&Ms, Reese’s Pieces, themed candy, crushed potato chips, crushed pretzels.)
+Place balls of dough on lined baking sheets and bake until golden brown, about fifteen minutes.
 Makes about a dozen cookies.
 Substitute gluten free flour for gluten free cookies.
 Double recipe and spread dough evenly in 9×9 greased cake pan and bake until toothpick test passed (about 20 minutes) for blondies.
 Freeze extra balls of dough on parchment paper until solid, then store in zipper bag to pop in oven later.

 Preheat oven to 375*F. Combine one third cup sugar, half cup brown sugar, one teaspoon baking soda, half teaspoon salt, one and two thirds cup flour, half cup softened butter, three quarters cup creamy peanut butter, one egg, and one teaspoon vanilla.
-Roll dough into balls, place spaced out on lined cookie sheet.
-Bake until golden brown, about ten minutes.
-Press reservoir into center of each cookie.
-Add Nutella to reservoir.
+Create small balls of dough, place spaced out on lined cookie sheet.
+Bake until golden brown, about twelve minutes.
 Makes about two dozen.
+For “Thumbprint” (optional): Press reservoir into center of each cookie.
+Add Nutella or melted chocolate to reservoir.
+(Alternatively: Press reservoir into center of cookie with a few minutes left to bake.
+Add Rolo, mini candy bar, or similar candy to reservoir, and finish baking.)

-Preheat oven to 325*F. Mix one cup powdered sugar, two and two thirds cup of flour, and one cup (two sticks) softened butter.
+Preheat oven to 325*F. Mix one cup plus two tablespoons powdered sugar, three cups flour, and one and a half cups softened butter.
+(For “funfetti” shortbread: add sprinkles.)
 Lightly grease 9×13 baking pan, cover bottom of pan evenly in dough.
-Bake until very lightly brown, toothpick test passed, about twenty minutes.
-Cut into rectangles, prick each rectangle twice with fork (4×2 rows of dots).
+Bake until very lightly brown, about twenty-eight minutes.
+Cut into desired shapes, prick with fork as desired.

 Preheat oven to 350*F. Grease and flour a 9×5 inch loaf pan.
 Mix one third cup brown sugar, one teaspoon cinnamon, two third cup sugar, one and a half cups flour, one and three quarters teaspoons baking powder, half cup butter, two eggs, one and a half teaspoons vanilla, one tablespoon Nutella, half cup milk, and two apples, peeled and chopped into small/desired size pieces.
 Pour into loaf pan.
 Bake until toothpick test passed, browned, about forty minutes.